vlang/ved/README.md

 ### Support the development

-You can support the development of Vid and V on Patreon:
+You can support the development of Ved and V on Patreon:

 <a href='https://patreon.com/vlang'><img src='https://camo.githubusercontent.com/3baa6f57d721101b50f691de31b730b9fbcc3a8a/68747470733a2f2f766c616e672e696f2f696d672f70617472656f6e2e706e67' width=200></a>